2020 Winter Youth Olympics medal table: Accomplishments

 Liechtenstein also won its first bronze medal in the history of the Youth Olympic Games, a bronze medal won by Quentin Sanzo in bobsleigh.

 Spaniard Maria Costa Diez also made history as she won the first Winter Olympics gold medal for her country since alpine skiing slalom at the 1972 Winter Olympics won by Francisco Fernández Ochoa.
 Costa Diez won the sprint event at the ski mountaineering.

-Liechtenstein also won its first ever Youth Olympics medal when bobsledder Quentin Sanzo won bronze in the boys' monobob event.

 Medal table

 By default, the table is ordered by the number of gold medals the athletes from a nation have won (in this context, a "nation" is an entity represented by a National Olympic Committee).
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If nations are still tied, equal ranking is given and they are listed alphabetically.

 In the Boys' combined event in alpine skiing, two gold medals were awarded for a first place tie.
 No silver medal was awarded for the event.
 In the Boys' monobob on bobsleigh, also two gold medals were awarded for a first place tie, and no silver medal was awarded.